zyzbroker/elm-revisit/README.md

   |  SaveProfile
 ```

-SaveProfile is a function () -> Msg
+* SaveProfile is a function () -> Msg
-TransferMoney is a function (Int) -> Msg
+* TransferMoney is a function (Int) -> Msg

-that say you a button call "Save Profile" as shown here
+Let's say you have a button call "Save Profile" as shown here

 ```elm
 view model =